stephband/scribe/README.md

 ### options

-Scribe's rendered output can be modified with these optionally optional options:
+Scribe's rendered notation can be modified with these optionally optional options:

     {
         clef: 'treble',